peterduronelly/DA3-Coding-Examples/README.md

 Data manipulation as in class 13<br>
 Basic regression trees<br>
 Plotting trees and regression results as step functions<br>
-Building more complex regression trees with control parameters Pruning
+Building more complex regression trees with control parameters<br>
+Pruning<br>
-Comparing tree-based and OLS models
+Comparing tree-based and OLS models<br>
-Variable importance: with final only and with competing variables
+Variable importance: with final only and with competing variables<br>